-However, the essential oils obtained from these two different plant varieties differ considerably aromatically and where their consistency is concerned.
-But, unsurprisingly, they also share some important healing potentials, especially where hormone health is concerned.
+However, the essential oils obtained from these two different plant varieties differ considerably, both aromatically and where their consistency is concerned.
+But, unsurprisingly, they also share important benefits, especially where hormone health is concerned.

 Where Is Patchouli Essential Oil From?

-Patchouli, unlike it’s European herbal cousins, is native to the tropics where it’s found in countries like Indonesia, as well as the neighbouring countries of Thailand, Philippines and Malaysia.
+Patchouli, unlike it’s European herbal cousins, is native to the tropics.
+It is found in countries like Indonesia, Thailand, Philippines and Malaysia.
 It is also found in a couple of regions within the Americas, namely the Caribbean, and South America.

 Wild As The Wind Patchouli Light Essential Oil and Patchouli Dark Essential Oil originate from Indonesia.

 According to the most lauded book on essential oils, Essential Oil Safety (2nd Edition), by Robert Tisserand and Rodney Young, Indonesian Patchouli Essential Oils are of superior quality to Patchouli Essential Oils sourced from other countries.

 What’s The Difference Between Dark & Light Patchouli Essential Oil?

 Both Patchouli Light Essential Oil and Patchouli Dark Essential Oil are made using the same plant materials, from exactly the same plants.
 Plus, the aromatherapy oil is extracted using the same extraction method.